In the box thinking

 The traditional resume begins with your contact information: name, address (including email address) and your phone numbers.
 A summary, much like your 90-second announcement should follow.
 Next is your work history in reverse chronological order with a short definition of what each company’s business is all about, your titles and the years you held them and for your more recent jobs going back say 15 years, some accomplishments.
 You end with your educational credentials.

-It is a tried and true format.
+It is a tried-and-true format.
 I would say that 90% of all resumes I see are in this format.
 The question is whether or not this is a good thing.
 I would suggest to you that it is essential if you want your resume to every get into that “keeper” pile.

 Consider your morning newspaper.
-How would you feel if they changed the format on you every day so you never knew where to look for that information you felt was vital to starting your day?
+How would you feel if they changed the format on you every day, so you never knew where to look for that information you felt was vital to starting your day?
 Furthermore, aren’t all of us accountants?
 Don’t the differences in the format of vendor invoices and invoice numbers drive you crazy?
 You just never know where to look for the information you need to check those little puppies off some list you are working on.

 Resumes are read “at a glance.”
 Your first goal is to make your essential information easy to find.
-That summary at the beginning is vital to ensuring that your paperwork gets into the right pile for review.
+That summary at the beginning is vital to ensure that your paperwork gets into the right pile for review.
 (No, not the one for the marketing assignment, the one for the CFO job!)
 And, yes, I see resumes all the time where one can’t tell.

 Your home address is important because for most jobs to be filled, local candidates are given first preference.
 If you are moving to that location, either make a note on your resume or be sure to make clear reference to it in your cover letter.
 (Don’t make the reader guess why you have interest.)